blockdevsasia/klaytn-champ/README.md

 # klaytn-champ
 <img src="https://raw.githubusercontent.com/amadeobrands/ChainEstate/master/art-work/chain-estate.png">

-Growing the blockchain ecosystem on Klaytn by taking a bottom-up strategy (from building-to-consuming).
+<b>Growing the blockchain ecosystem on Klaytn by taking a bottom-up strategy (from building-to-consuming).
 Our blockchain-based solution is aimed to provide a better & more entertaining onboarding and certification process for Klaytn developers.
 By challenging developers with tasks, activities & trivia, we are educating developers with Klaytn technical documentation & implementation.
-With our tier-based gamification scoring system with incentives, learning how to utilize and develop with Klaytn is fun and rewarding.
+With our tier-based gamification scoring system with incentives, learning how to utilize and develop with Klaytn is fun and rewarding.</b>
 <table>
 <tr>
 <td><strong>Description</strong></td>